alsyundawy/Spotify-Ad-free/README.md

 * Install AdGuard, ensure HTTPS filtering is globally activated and enabled for the Spotify application.
 * Enable DNS filtering.
 * Go to filter log and export the list.
 You can click on the domains and block them and export the list in order to provide a useful Pull Request.

+### How to enable the Spotify Audio Routing function?

+* Using _--enable-audio-graph_ at the end of the Spotify shortcut target address will enable the Playback device selection box!